 We selected the 40 stories out of several hundred from the African Storybook, and sought to create a collection of stories of different lengths that balance the African origin of the stories with internationally relevant themes.
 There are traditional animal fables as well as contemporary stories about city life.
 Some stories cover serious topics like responsibility and gender equality.
 Others are just written to make you laugh.
 We hope that the universal values reflected in the stories will resonate with children across Canada.

 The selection of languages is representative of the the most widely spoken languages in Canada according to Statistics Canada.
 We have also included the main African languages spoken in Canada, in part because the stories are of African origin, and in part because Canadians who speak African languages have fewer resources available to them than speakers of many other languages.
 A full list of the languages included in the scope of the project can be found here.

-While Storybooks Canada focuses on immigrant and refugee languages, we acknowledge and support the many Indigenous languages of Canada, and are developing the Indigenous Storybooks Canada website.
+While Storybooks Canada focuses on immigrant and refugee languages, we acknowledge and support the many Indigenous languages of Canada, and are developing the Indigenous Storybooks website to support those languages.

 Click here to read more about Indigenous stories.

 Click here to read about our team.

 Click here for a list of resources related to this project.

 We gratefully acknowledge seed funding from the UBC Language Sciences Initiative (LSI), a UBC research cluster grant, and a UBC Faculty of Education RISS grant.

 Storybooks Canada has only been possible with the help of a large number of people, including translators, readers, proofreaders, and others who have been part of the process of making these stories available.
 We sincerely thank the following people for their time and effort: